 - Store layout: Visualize what the space will look like with your pop-up.
 You’ll need to think about your ability to not only display products for customers but also stock extra inventory out of sight.

-- Venue amenities: Being aware of precisely what comes with the space ensures you will not have surprises as you set up your store.
-Check with the landlord about reliable Wi-Fi, electrical outlets, lighting, security cameras and alarms, and restrooms.
+- Venue amenities: Know precisely what comes with the space to avoid unwanted surprises.
+Check with the landlord about reliable WiFi, electrical outlets, lighting, security cameras and alarms, and restrooms.
 If a utility like internet access isn’t provided, consider a mobile hotspot and make sure it works reliably in the space.

 - Modifications to the space: Making the store fit your vision could require physical changes.
 Make sure you and the landlord agree on what is and is not acceptable.

-Plus, because a pop-up shop is temporary, you’ll want to pay extra attention to setup and teardown.
-Determine whether your potential venues offer an easy way to get everything set up and taken down when it’s over.
+Plus, because a pop-up shop is temporary, you’ll want to pay extra attention to your pop-up shop setup and teardown.
+Determine whether your potential venues offer an easy way to set up a pop-up shop and take it down when it’s over.

 - State sales tax permit